This post will provide several things you can do in Rome during July 2023.

 It gets hot in Rome during July, so you may want to consider getting a classic summer treat while visiting.

-There are several wonderful Gelato shops located all around the city centre, so you shouldn’t have much trouble finding a place to enjoy this Italian treat.
+There are several wonderful Gelato shops located all around the city center, so you shouldn’t have much trouble finding a place to enjoy this Italian treat.

-You’ll undoubtedly find many popular flavors no matter which shop you choose, but some locations will have very unique and interesting flavor combinations.
+You’ll undoubtedly find many popular flavors no matter which shops you choose, but some locations will have very unique and interesting flavor combinations.

-Check this list of ten excellent gelato places in Rome to get an idea for where you might want to go.
+Check this list of ten excellent gelato places in Rome to get an idea of where you might want to go.

 Go For a Swim